d3se/interactive-image-quality-comparison/README.md

 ```
 project-root/
 │
-├── episode1/
+├── 1/
-│   ├── ep01_before.png
+│   ├── ep1before(whatevername).png
-│   └── ep01_after.png
+│   └── ep1after(whatevername).png
 │
-├── episode2/
+├── 2/
-│   ├── ep02_before.png
+│   ├── ep2before(whatevername).png
-│   └── ep02_after.png
+│   └── ep2after(whatevername).png
 │
 └── getEpisodes.php
 ```

 ### Important Naming Conventions
-- The episode directories should be named `episode1`, `episode2`, etc., for easy identification.
+- The episode directories should be named just `1`, `2`, etc., for easy identification.

-- Each 'before' image should be named `epXX_before.png`, where `XX` represents the episode number (e.g., `ep01_before.png` for episode 1).
+- Each 'before' image should be named `epXbefore.png`, where `XX` represents the episode number (e.g., `ep1before(whatevername).png` for episode 1).

-- Each 'after' image should be named `epXX_after.png`, following the same episode number convention (e.g., `ep01_after.png` for episode 1).
+- Each 'after' image should be named `epXafter.png`, following the same episode number convention (e.g., `ep1after(whatevername).png` for episode 1).

 ## Contributing
 Contributions are welcome.
 Feel free to open issues or submit pull requests.